The National Multiple Sclerosis Society estimates there are more than 2.3 Million people living with Multiple Sclerosis (MS) worldwide.

 Or maybe you receive a table rating of 4 or D which is equivalent to the Standard rating class plus 100% rate-up.
 In this case, the life insurance premium might double to roughly $70 per month.

-Don’t forget, your overall rating isn’t specific to your advanced age or your MS diagnosis.
+The rate class you are approved for isn’t specific to your age or your MS diagnosis.
 All the personal details you provide will be evaluated and can ultimately influence the final rating.

 The Phases of Multiple Sclerosis and Securing Life Insurance